-- 6.01 Point breakdowns for all CT Events are as shown in Appendix B. Such points are gathered throughout the Surfing Season and will contribute to the Surfers' ranking and seeding benefits in accordance with this Rulebook. - 6.02 If using a different format approved by WSL, a female Surfer who finishes 19th will receive the same points as a Surfer who finishes 17th
+- 6.01 Point breakdowns for all CT Events are as shown in Appendix B. Such points are gathered throughout the Surfing Season and will contribute to the Surfers' ranking and seeding benefits in accordance with this Rulebook. - 6.02 In the event of a tie for any World Title at the end of the Surfing Season, the tied Surfer will have a "surf-off" during the final Event which will have the format determined by the Commissioner's - 6.03 For ties of rankings for qualifying positions on the CT, refer to Article